moderndatacompany/dataos.info/docs/products/data_product/index.md

 The Data Product Development Life cycle consists of four key phases: Design, Develop, Deploy, and Iterate.
 It starts with Design, where business goals are translated into a solution architecture.
 The Develop phase involves building and testing the data product based on this design.
 Deploy focuses on releasing the product to users and ensuring it operates effectively in a production environment.
 Finally, Iterate emphasizes continuous improvement through feedback and performance analysis to adapt to evolving needs and enhance the product over time.
 To know about Data Product Development Life cycle in detail, please [refer to this](/products/data_product/how_to_guides/).

+After the successful deployment and any required iterations, the Data Product is now ready to be consumed by data consumers.
+They can utilize tools like [Lens](/interfaces/lens/) for data modeling, [Superset](/interfaces/superset/) for visualization, and data applications like Streamlit for interactive data solutions to effectively analyze and engage with the data.

 ## Structure of Data Product Manifest